Skip to content

 Each instruction serves a specific purpose:

-• FROM sets the base image.
-We use python:3.12-slim, a Debian-based image with Python pre-installed but without extra development tools, keeping it small.
+• FROM sets the base image. python:3.12-slim is a Debian-based image with Python pre-installed but without extra development tools, keeping it small.
+Every image descends from a base, ultimately tracing back to scratch (an empty filesystem).

 • WORKDIR sets the working directory inside the container.
-Subsequent commands run relative to this path.
+Subsequent COPY, RUN, and CMD instructions execute relative to this path.
+Using WORKDIR avoids cd commands scattered through the file.

-• RUN executes a command during the build.
-Here it installs Python packages.
+• RUN executes a command during the build and commits the result as a new layer.
+Here it installs packages.
 The --no-cache-dir flag prevents pip from storing download caches in the image, saving space.

-• COPY . . copies the rest of the application source code.
+• COPY . . copies the rest of the application source code after the install step so that code changes do not bust the install cache.

 • EXPOSE documents which port the application listens on.
-It does not actually publish the port; that happens at runtime.
+It does not actually publish the port; that happens at runtime with -p.

 Terminal window